Opera star Christa Ludwig dies at 93 | DW | 26.04.2021

 By the mid-1950s, Ludwig had taken on a range of roles and gained experience on stages in Frankfurt, Darmstadt and Hanover.
 Her international career truly kicked off when she received a unique offer from the Vienna State Opera to join its legendary ensemble.

-From then on, Ludwig regularly performed at the Salzburg Festival, while also debuting at many significant European opera houses and the New York Metropolitan Opera up until 1959.

-One year later, Ludwig sang at the Milano Scala for the first time, where she was hugely celebrated, just as she was everywhere else.
-Audiences in Milan cheered the pure, pristine, rich sound of her voice as she was able to master a wide range of nuances.
+From then on, Ludwig regularly performed at the Salzburg Festival, also appearing at the New York Metropolitan Opera and many significant European opera houses — including La Scala in Milan, where she was hugely celebrated, just as she was everywhere else.
+Audiences in Milan cheered the purity of her voice, as well as its tonal shades and nuances.
 The intensity of her performance was also unmatched.

 Diva without airs

-In the 1960s, Ludwig was seen as one of the most significant singers of her genre.
+In the 1960s, Ludwig was hailed as one of the most significant mezzo-sopranos of her time.
 She grabbed headlines not for private scandals, but for her highly acclaimed performances.
-She performed in contemporary works and developed an interest in dramatic soprano roles.
+She also appeared in contemporary works and developed an interest in dramatic soprano roles.

 Christa Ludwig as Leonore in the opera 'Fidelio' at the Salzburg Festival in 1968